thycotic/cm-docs/release-notes/rn-1.6.0.md

 * Users can now use Windows key combination shortcuts in an RDP session.
 These settings can be configured per connection or globally.

+* Users can now search for secrets by templates because Connection Manager can now filter the list of secrets by the template selected.

 ## Feature Updates

 ### Automation and Improved Workflows for Connecting to Secret Server